 byteLength property

 When a region object represents a binary region, it MAY contain a property named byteLength whose value is an integer equal to the number of bytes in the region.
-If byteLength is absent, it defaults to 0.
+If byteLength is absent, it SHALL default to 0, which SHALL be interpreted as an insertion point at the position specified by byteOffset (§3.22.11).

-The sum of byteOffset (§3.22.11) and byteLength SHALL be greater than or equal to 0 and less than or equal to the number of bytes in the file.
+The sum of byteOffset and byteLength SHALL be greater than or equal to 0 and less than or equal to the number of bytes in the file.